 We enter into certain types of contracts that contingently requires us to indemnify various parties against claims from third parties.
 These contracts primarily relate to procurement, service, consultancy or license agreements under which we may be required to indemnify vendors, service providers or licensees for certain claims, including claims that may be brought against them arising from our acts or omissions with respect to our products, technology, intellectual property or services.
 The Company, as permitted under Delaware law and in accordance with its amended and restated certificate of incorporation and amended and restated bylaws and pursuant to indemnification agreements with certain of its officers and directors, indemnifies its officers and directors for certain events or occurrences, subject to certain limits, which the officer or director is or was serving at the Company's request in such capacity.
-The At the 2023 Annual Meeting of Stockholders, the Company's stockholders approved an amendment to, and the Company intends to extend the indemnification provided to its officers under subsequently amended, its amended and restated certificate of incorporation subject to stockholder approval, in connection with its 2023 Annual Meeting, extend the indemnification of officers pursuant to recent amendments to the General Corporation Law of the State of Delaware.
+At the 2023 Annual Meeting of Stockholders, the Company's stockholders approved an amendment to, and the Company subsequently amended, its amended and restated certificate of incorporation to extend the indemnification of officers pursuant to recent amendments to the General Corporation Law of the State of Delaware.

-From time to time, we may receive indemnification claims under these existing contracts in the normal course of business.
+From time to time, we may receive indemnification claims under existing contracts in the normal course of business.
 In the event that one or more of these matters were to result in a claim against us, an adverse outcome, including a judgment or settlement, may cause a material adverse effect on our future business, operating results or financial condition.
 It is not possible to estimate the maximum amount potentially payable under these contracts since we have no history of prior indemnification claims and the unique facts and circumstances involved in each particular claim will be determinative.